Course Content and Outcome Guide for FR 255

 - Special Fee:

 Course DescriptionFor beginners.
 Covers the material of FR 101 and FR 102 in an accelerated format.
 Stresses the development of listening, speaking, reading, writing, and cultural awareness through a communicative approach.
 Primary emphasis on the student's active use of the language.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended to the highly motivated student.
 Proficiency target level: Intermediate low; the successful student will be able to handle a limited number of interactive social situations.
 Audit available.

 Addendum to Course Description